poom12452/word-segmentation/README.md

-# twp-wordseg
+# TWP-wordseg

-twp-wordseg is the word segmentation library of Thai language
+TWP-wordseg is the word segmentation library of Thai language

 ## Installation